Skip to main content

 • Multiplicity is cycle-wide.

-On permutation rows, node_index is repurposed as a multiplicity counter.
+On permutation rows, the column physically shared with node_index is interpreted as a multiplicity counter.
 It must stay constant within a cycle so that one multiplicity is attached to the entire permutation.

 • Witness reuse is explicit.

-On packed internal rows, s0/s1/s2 carry witness values for internal-round S-box outputs.
-On row 11, only s0 is used as a witness.
+On packed internal rows, (s0, s1, s2) carry witness values for internal-round S-box outputs (w0, w1, w2).
+On row 11, only w0 is used.
 Unused witness slots are constrained to zero.
+Similarly, mrupdate_id, is_boundary, and direction_bit are forced to zero on permutation rows so they cannot leak controller-side meaning into the permutation gate.

 • Merkle routing happens entirely in the controller region.